 policy maker.
 Simply put, the panel, like most Israelis, seems to

 prefer the American policy maker more moderate.
 Does this mean that the

-Israeli public really “hates Obama’s guts” – as one critic said not long
+Israeli public really “hate Obama’s guts” – as one guy said not long

 ago?
 That is a matter I’ll address in a couple of days.